Arktetra/concept/README.md

 ### Back-end

-The back-end was developed using flask.
-It consists of the following:
+The back-end is built with Flask and organized as follows:

 ```shell
 backend